 - Available in over 100 languages with multilingual capability

 - Full support enabled for Moodle’s official app – Moodle Mobile.

-The 50 user limit makes this only useful for a small company or and educator who just wants to try out the platform with a single class, but it is full featured otherwise and would sever as good location for a proof of concept or just to let you get familiar with the features available in Moodle.
-You can get your free account here and only take a few minutes to get up and running with Moodle.
-Start building your own MOOC today.
+The 50 user limit makes this only useful for a small company or an educator who wants to try out the platform with a single class.
+Still, it is full-featured otherwise and would serve as a good location for a proof of concept or just to let you get familiar with the features available in Moodle.
+You can get your free account here and only take a few minutes to get up and to run with Moodle.
+Start building your MOOC today.